 How to Free Up Space on Windows

-Too much clutter can freeze an app in the middle of an important task, cause serious lag, and prevent you from opening programs.
-That’s why every once in a while, it’s vital to free up space on your Windows computer to improve its performance and speed.
+Too much clutter on a drive can freeze an app in the middle of an important task, cause severe lag, and prevent you from opening programs.
+That’s why it’s vital to regularly free up space on your Windows drive to improve its performance and speed.

 If you’ve never done this before, you might be confused about what steps to take.
 Don’t worry, though.
-In this guide, we’ll walk you through the process of freeing up space on Windows 7, 8, and 10.
-Plus, you’ll also find out how to delete clutter from your C Drive.
-Keep reading.
+In this guide, you’ll see the process of freeing up space on Windows 7, 8, and 10.
+You’ll also discover how to delete clutter from your OS Drive (usually C:).
+Let’s get started.

-Occasionally freeing up space on Windows is important to boost performance.
-There are several things you can do to ensure there isn’t any unnecessary clutter.
+Occasionally freeing up space on Windows is vital to boost performance.
+You can do several things to ensure there isn’t any unnecessary clutter.

 Most people neglect their desktop and clutter it with plenty of icons.
 But this can slow down your computer tremendously.
 That’s why a desktop should only contain the necessary apps.

-When you delete something from a computer, it doesn’t get removed from the hard drive unless you empty the recycle bin.
+Deleting something from a computer doesn’t disappear from the hard drive unless you clear the recycle bin.
 So make sure to empty the recycling bin regularly.

 How to Free Up Space on Windows 10

-If you feel like your Windows 10 is getting cluttered, perhaps it’s time to free up some space.
-It’s possible to do so by removing files using the Storage Sense.
+If you feel your Windows 10 is cluttered, perhaps it’s time to free up some space.
+It’s possible to do so by removing files using Storage Sense.
 Here’s how to do it: